The Reggio Emilia Approach

-Another one of our integral influences at Holy Family Catholic school is the Reggio Emilia Approach from Italy.
-The Reggio Emilia Approach is an educational philosophy based on the image of the child, and of human beings, as possessing strong potentials for development and as a subject of rights who learns and grows in the relationships with others.
+We are influenced by the Reggio Emilia Approach from Italy.
+The Reggio Emilia Approach is an educational philosophy based on the image of the child, and of human beings, as possessing strong potentials for development and as a subject of rights who learns and grows in the relationships with others

-At Holy Family we have been exploring the following principles of the Reggio Emilia Approach and these are reflected in the planning, learning and documentation in 2IB and 2TD:
+At Holy Family we have been exploring the following principles of the Reggio Emilia Approach and these are reflected in the planning, learning and documentation in 1MR and 1JM:

 The Environment as the Third Teacher – the environment inspires children and the spaces need to be beautiful, clean, clutter-free, motivating, filled with different materials, purposeful and flexible.
 Spaces are created to enable communication, independence and collaboration between children and with adults.
 Both children and adults care for spaces.